10 Signs of Menopause at Age 40

 Thin women with lower Body mass index (BMI) may experience early menopause.
 Estrogen is stored in fat tissue.
 Thin women have fewer estrogen stores, and they can be depleted sooner.

-Vegetarian diet, lack of sun exposure, and lack of exercise throughout your life can cause early menopause.
+A vegetarian diet, lack of sun exposure and lack of exercise throughout your life can cause early menopause.

 Various chromosomal defects can lead to early menopause.

 Turner syndrome (also called monosomy X and gonadal dysgenesis) is a condition in which the ovaries don’t function properly, which can cause early menopause.

 Pure gonadal dysgenesis is a variation of Turner syndrome that requires hormone replacement therapy (HRT), usually during adolescence, to stimulate the ovaries.

 Trisomy 13 and 18 are conditions in which the 13th or 18th pair of chromosomes has an extra chromosome.
 These conditions cause severe developmental issues, infertility and early menopause.

 Premature menopause can be a symptom of thyroid disease or rheumatoid arthritis, which are autoimmune diseases.
 With an autoimmune disease, the immune system mistakes the body (or an organ) for an invader and attacks it.
 The inflammation can affect the ovaries, causing them to stop working.